 Q. What press are your oils?

-A. Our oils are all first press essential oils, with the exception of Rose, Jasmine, and Heliotrope with are absolutes.
+A. Our oils are all first press essential oils, with the exception of Rose, Jasmine, and Heliotrope, which are absolutes.

 Q. What does press mean?

 A. The press of an oil refers to the round of distillation that it comes from.
 Some oils have 5 presses or more.
-Taking peppermint for example, the same plant material is distilled several times.
+With peppermint for example, the same plant material is distilled several times.
 The first round of distillation is called first press and is the highest quality.
 Then they add water and distill the same plant material again.
 That is second press.
-Then there is third press, 4th press (commercial grade) and 5th press (food grade).
-Though all the oils are considered "pure" First press oil is the ideal oil for aromatherapy.
+Then there is third press, fourth press (commercial grade) and fifth press (food grade).
+Though all the oils are considered "pure," first press oil is the ideal oil for aromatherapy.

-A. In the United States ingestion of essential oils is considered aromatic medicine and should only be done under the direction of a medical doctor who is also trained in essential oils.
+A. In the United States, ingestion of essential oils is considered aromatic medicine and should only be done under the direction of a medical doctor who is also trained in essential oils.
 Our oils are the finest and purest available.
-Despite their purity, it is only safe to ingest if under the direction of a physician.
+Despite their purity, they are only safe to ingest if under the direction of a physician.